keyancummins/BIOL3070-Cummins/Warm-up-mosquitoes-KeyanCummins.md

 amplifying hosts for the West Nile virus (WNV) and to evaluate the possible high-risk areas for transmission.
-The blood meal data captured from mosquitoes within the given collection sites were assessed for risk WNV+ and WNV- locations, and host availability was compared for the differing sites.
-The barplots showed that the blood meals from the House Finch were most numerous overall and were disproportionately present in WNV+ sites.
+The blood meal data captured from mosquitoes within the given collection sites were assessed for risk WNV-positive and WNV-negative locations, and host availability was compared for the differing sites.
+The barplots showed that the blood meals from the House Finch were most numerous overall and were disproportionately present in WNV-positive sites.
 A generalized linear model showed that the number of House Finch blood meals was a strong, positive, and significant predictor of WNV rate in a given location.
 These results indicate that the House Finch is likely one of the primary WNV amplifying hosts in Salt Lake City.
 To control the spread of WNV, areas with high populations of House Finch should be the areas of focus.

 # BACKGROUND

-West Nile virus (WNV) is a mosquito-borne disease maintained in a transmission cycle between mosquitoes and birds, which act as hosts for the virus.
-Since being introduced to North America in 1999, WNV has become a major public health concern, especially in the areas around Salt Lake City.
-WNV is commonly found in mosquito populations in this area \[2\].
-Understanding which bird species mosquitoes feed on is essential for predicting where and how the virus spreads.
+West Nile virus (WNV) is an mosquito-borne disease maintained in a transmission cycle between birds and mosquitoes, which are hosts to the virus.
+WNV has been an important public health concern since it was first introduced into North America in 1999, including in the Salt Lake City.
+WNV has been found among mosquitoes in this area \[2\].
+Having knowledge about which bird species mosquitoes are feeding on is essential for predicting where and how the virus is spreading.

 Studying mosquito feeding is crucial for predicting WNV spread.
 The main focus is identifying the main carriers, or amplifying hosts.
 These amplifying hosts are birds that maintain high concentrations of virus in their blood (high viremia) long enough to infect mosquitoes that feed on them.
-Research shows that species like the House Finch are highly competent hosts because they sustain high viremia, making them important drivers of WNV transmission \[1\].
+Research shows that species like the House Finch are common hosts because they sustain high viremia, making them important drivers of WNV transmission \[1\].

-Therefore, to understand and control local WNV transmission, it is essential to determine precisely which vertebrate hosts mosquitoes are feeding on.
+Therefore, to understand and control local WNV transmission, it is important to determine which hosts mosquitoes are feeding on.
 Researchers use molecular surveillance techniques to analyze mosquito blood meals.
 This typically involves DNA extraction to isolate host genetic material, followed by PCR (Polymerase Chain Reaction) to specifically amplify a short, identifiable segment of that host’s DNA.
-Finally, the amplified DNA is analyzed through sequencing or other methods and compared to databases to identify the precise species, allowing for a targeted assessment of the risks posed by different species in the local environment.
+Finally, the amplified DNA is analyzed through sequencing and compared to databases to identify the precise species.
+This allows for a targeted assessment of the risks posed by different species in the local environment.

 ``` r
 # Manually transcribe duration (mean, lo, hi) from the last table column